by Eric Meier

 In macroscopic examination of a conifer’s parenchyma, two different formations are typically encountered.
 The first is when parenchyma is simply scattered throughout the cell structure of the wood in little to no apparent order, which is called diffuse parenchyma.
 The second is when the cells are arranged in a ring or line that runs parallel to the growth rings, which is frequently called zonate parenchyma.

-On the left is Redwood (Sequoia sempervirens), which has numerous parenchyma cells scattered throughout the wood.
-On the right, Eastern Red Cedar (Juniperus virginiana) has zonate parenchyma which forms broken lines of reddish cells between the growth ring boundaries.
+Eastern red cedar (Juniperus virginiana) has zonate parenchyma which forms broken lines of reddish cells between the growth ring boundaries.
 Also note a peculiarity found in this species: the zonate parenchyma also has a tendency to form double-rings between some growth rings.